-Required work Score Notes Mini-presentation 15 Technological innovation; the presentation is followed by class discussion Close-Book Exam One Multiple-choice questions Close-Book Exam Two 35 Multiple-choice questions Quizzes 56 7 points/quiz 8 quizzes = 56 points One quiz with the lowest score will be dropped from final grading: 9 quizzes - 1 dropped quiz = 8 quizzes Final Paper 35 Due in the final exam week Serve as a judge for team presentations 3 All students serve as a judge across all the presentation days to earn the 3 points; otherwise, 0 point.
-No in-between In-class Exercises 25 Participation is required for earning points.
+Required work Score Notes Mini-presentation 15 Technological innovation; the presentation is followed by class discussion Close-Book Exam One 50 Multiple-choice questions Close-Book Exam Two 35 Multiple-choice questions Quizzes 49 7 points/quiz 7 quizzes = 49 points One quiz with the lowest score will be dropped from final grading: 8 quizzes - 1 dropped quiz = 7 quizzes Final Paper 35 Due in the final exam week Serve as a judge for team presentations 6 All students serve as a judge across all the presentation days to earn the 6 points; otherwise, 0 point.
+No in-between (i.e., partial participation leads to 0; no partial credit) In-class Exercises 25 Participation is required to earn points.
 5 points/exercise 5 exercises = 25 points Case Study 30 Peer evaluation is conducted.
-Each student's score = team project score × peer evaluation Case Study Presentation 15 50% of grade by students and 50% of grade by the instructor TOTAL 264
+Each student's score = team project score × peer evaluation Case Study Presentation 15 50% of grade by students and 50% of grade by the instructor TOTAL 260